Joera/lit-encryption-tests/README.md

-Hi, I have a strong suspicion that evm contract conditions are not implemented for lit actions, the decryptAndCombine function specifically.
+Hi, I have a strong suspicion that evm contract conditions and/or unified contract conditions are not implemented for lit actions, the decryptAndCombine function specifically.

+I have created several functions that :

+on node:
+succesfully encrypt and decrypt with accessControlConditions succesfully encrypt and decrypt with evmContractConditions succesfully encrypt and decrypt with unifiedAccessControlConditions

+within action:
+succesfully encrypt and decrypt with accessControlConditions fail with evmContractConditions fail with unifiedAccessControlConditions

+I have also tried several other variations related to the naming of keys, but all no dice.

 In main.ts you can uncomment various functions to see what I am trying to achieve, and what works or doesn't work.

 npm i and then npm run start
-You'll also need the .env.
-I can send those over.
-Its all testnet, but I dont want git guardian to get mad at me.

-Any help would be appreciated.
-If you can confirm it is not implemented yet, could you tell me if its on the roadmap?